After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

 In some cases, you may want or need to tell your employer that you have MS.

-If you have MS and apply for a new job: You don’t have to tell anyone about your condition during your interview process, unless you ask for accommodations to do the job.
-Any employer can ask you if you’re able to perform the necessary functions of the position.
+If you have MS and apply for a new job: You don’t have to tell anyone during theinterview process unless you ask for accommodations.
+Any employer can ask you if you’re able to do the necessary tasks.
 If it requires you to lift heavy boxes or type at a certain speed, you may have to show that you can do that.

 Even if you don't ask for accommodations, you may decide to tell your employer that you have MS. If you decide to, start with a private talk.
 You could share things like: